Mati365/ckeditor5-rails/README.md

 ## License 📜

-This project is licensed under the terms of the [GNU General Public License v2.0 or later](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the terms of the [MIT LICENSE](LICENSE).

-This project uses CKEditor 5 which is licensed under the terms of [GNU General Public License Version 2 or later](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
+This project injects CKEditor 5 which is licensed under the terms of [GNU General Public License Version 2 or later](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
 For more information about CKEditor 5 licensing, please see their [official documentation](https://ckeditor.com/legal/ckeditor-oss-license/).